gevorg-vardanyan/programming-lessons/en/index.md

 - Responsibilities
 - Career growth

+#### AI for Developers

+- Artificial and natural intelligence
+- When and how to use AI
+- AI-assisted development
+- Vibe coding and its risks
+- Ethics and responsible use of AI
+- AI tools for developers
+- AI-assisted searching and research
+- AI-assisted code review and verification

 #### Final Project

-### 🤖 Bonus Module — AI for Developers

-> **Use AI as a practical development tool**

-#### AI & Programming

-- AI vs traditional programming
-- Using AI tools
-- Building a simple chatbot
-- How developers actually use AI today
+- Project planning

-- Team-based
+- Team-based development
-- Real-world scenario
+- Task tracking
-- Code review + presentation
+- Code review
+- Documentation
+- Project presentation